 So, if you are building in Ontario, you can give us a call.
 We will show you our selection and discuss all your options.
 I promise there’s no obligation or pressure of any kind.
 Just come into our office, have a cup of coffee, and let’s talk homes.

-If, on the other hand, you are reaching us from other parts of the world, please explore our website.
+If, on the other hand, you are reaching us from different parts of the world, please explore our website.
 There is an extensive collection of information and articles on all aspects of the contemporary custom home building.
 Enjoy!!!

 I look forward to helping you create your dream home.

-How to build the safest, strongest, healthiest and the most energy efficient home available today.
+How to build the safest, strongest, healthiest, and the most energy-efficient home available today.

 Imagine warm floors on a cold winter morning: Water circulating noiselessly through space-age, durable, plastic tubing safely embedded in concrete, distributing even warmth throughout your home.
 Radiant floor heat will take care of that.

-Listen to the silence: Think of annoying neighborhood noises like fire trucks, barking dogs and early morning lawn mowers reduced to a whisper.
+Listen to the silence: Think of annoying neighborhood noises like fire trucks, barking dogs, and early morning lawn mowers reduced to a whisper.
 Thick concrete walls will take care of that.

-Breathe the clean air: Your home designed and built with a proper air filtration and fresh air exchange system; with no noisy furnace to circulate the dust around the house.
+Breathe the clean air: Your home designed and built with proper air filtration and fresh air exchange system, with no noisy furnace to circulate the dust around the house.
 Think of how much less dusting you will have to do, or how you or someone in your family will be protected from frequent asthma attacks.
 Heat recovery ventilator will take care of that.

-Imagine heating and cooling bills being half of what you’d expect: Drafts virtually eliminated, and carbon dioxide emissions from your heating unit significantly reduced.
+Imagine heating and cooling bills were half of what you’d expect: Drafts virtually eliminated, and carbon dioxide emissions from your heating unit significantly reduced.
 The concrete in your walls makes an excellent “heat sponge” that stops winter temperatures cold (if you pardon the pun).
 Insulated concrete forms, radiant floor heating, 98% efficient on-demand water heater, and upgraded insulation will take care of that.